Dank-o/UK-University-Research-Performance-PowerBI/README.md

 University administrators need a system to assess and compare departmental research performance to highlight top performers and identify areas for improvement.
 Similarly, researchers and graduate students benefit from a data-driven approach to identifying institutions excelling in their chosen disciplines.
 Existing ranking systems often fail to address these needs due to their reliance on indirect metrics (e.g., reputation, legacy awards) and inadequate evaluation of discipline-specific performance—often with a clear bias towards STEM-focused metrics.

 REF 2021, a direct and comprehensive assessment of research quality across UK HEIs, offers a more robust dataset.
-However, the raw data lacks an accessible scoring system for comparing performance.
+However, the raw data needs a system for integrating ratings across the various quality levels and comparing performance across institutions.
 My challenge was to:

 1. Develop an adequately discriminative scoring system.
 2. Visualise data to provide actionable insights for stakeholders.